 Whereas, the Grand Chapter to which we were tributary has, for a considerable time, been dormant,

 Therefore, Resolved that this Chapter use their endeavors to form a Grand Chapter of the State of Maryland and the District of Columbia; and

 Resolved, that for the purpose aforesaid an appropriate letter be addressed to the several chapters…; and

-Resolved that the foregoing proceedings be printed and transmitted with the subjoined circular letter to the several Chapters in the District of Columbia and State of Maryland.
+Resolved that the foregoing proceedings be printed and transmitted with the subjoined circular letter to the several Chapters in the District of Columbia and the State of Maryland.

 Our chapters are held under the sanction of lodges that have no knowledge of our mysteries and that possess no power to correct any irregularity or abuse with which a Chapter or individual members may be charged unless to withdraw the assumed authority to work as R.A.
 Masons.
 An existence so precarious, control over our rights and privileges so unauthorized, threatens our system with innovation, if not immediate destruction.

-With these sentiments we take the liberty of addressing our sister Chapters; and should the plan of a convention for the purpose of forming a grand chapter meet with their approbation (as we trust it will) we request their concurrence in the laudable object before us.
+With these sentiments, we take the liberty of addressing our sister Chapters, and should the plan of a convention for the purpose of forming a grand chapter meet with their approbation (as we trust it will), we request their concurrence in the laudable object before us.